hamgravy/dockerpile/README.md

 A new image with a new tag can be created, or you can overwrite an existing image.

 A useful way of using a docker container is to run in daemon mode with ssh access.
-Using the previous gnuradio example...
+Using the previous grembedded example...

-	docker run -dit gnuradio bash
+	docker run -d grembedded /usr/sbin/sshd -D

 starts the container in daemon mode, allowiong it to persist and run in the background on the host machine.
-You can access via ssh if an ssh server daemon is running in the container (there isn't one in the previous example).
+You can access via ssh if an ssh server daemon is running in the container.

+Now find the assigned IP address of the container

+	docker inpsect --format '{{ .NetworkSettings.IPAddress }}' <container ID>

+Now you can ssh into the container running as a background process.
+You may need to add and commit a user to the image in order to have ssh access using "adduser".

 ## Description of .dock files:
 * gnuradio.dock: Provides a full GNU Radio installation built using the pybombs utility inside of Ubuntu 14.04.1
-* grembedded.dock: Provides an environment to cross-compile ARMv7-based GNU Radio applications using the Ubuntu 15.04 alpha.
+* grembedded.dock: Provides an environment to cross-compile ARMv7-based GNU Radio applications using the Ubuntu 14.04.1.
 Cross-compilation is provided by the pybombs utility in conjunction with an open-embedded base filesystem, complete with all dependencies for GNU Radio and other Linux applications.
 More information on embedded gnuradio... http://gnuradio.org/redmine/projects/gnuradio/wiki/Embedded/2